typst/ecow/README.md

 ## Types
 - An `EcoVec` is a reference-counted clone-on-write vector.
 It takes up two words of space (= 2 usize) and has the same memory layout as a `&[T]` slice.
-  Within its allocation it stores a reference count and its capacity.
+  Within its allocation, it stores a reference count, its capacity and its elements.

 - An `EcoString` is a reference-counted clone-on-write string with inline storage.
 It takes up 16 bytes of space.
 It has 15 bytes of inline storage and